cogeotiff/rio-tiler/README.md

 ## Overview

-Create tiles using one of these rio_tiler modules: `main`, `sentinel2`, `sentinel1`, `landsat8`, `cbers`.
+Create tiles using one of these rio_tiler `io` submodules: `cogeo`, `sentinel2`, `sentinel1`, `landsat8`, `cbers`.

-The `main` module can create mercator tiles from any raster source supported by Rasterio (i.e. local files, http, s3, gcs etc.).
+The `rio_tiler.io.cogeo` module can create mercator tiles from any raster source supported by Rasterio (i.e. local files, http, s3, gcs etc.).
 The mission specific modules make it easier to extract tiles from AWS S3 buckets (i.e. only a scene ID is required); They can also be used to return metadata.

 Each tilling modules have a method to return image metadata (e.g bounds).